Tachiguishi-Retsuden: Kerberos Panzer Cop: Conclusion (1999)

 Cold Badger Masa and Moongaze Ginji are featured in the 1999 manga series Kerberos Panzer Cop's (犬狼伝説 完結篇) Act 6.

 Onna Tachiguishi-Retsuden (2006)

 Mamoru Oshi directed a spin-off episode Female Fast Food Grifter: Foxy Croquette O-Gin ~Struggle to Death in Palestine~.
 This short video was available as a bonus DVD bundled with Monthly Comic Ryu Vol.1 magazine which was published on September 19, 2006.
 A retail edition with extra material and a regular DVD package was reissued in late December of the same year.

 Kerberos & Tachiguishi (2006)

-The manga series named Kerberos & Tachiguishi: Young Lady's Abdomen Biological Clock (tentative title for ケルベロスＸ立喰師 腹腹時計の少女, Keruberosu ekusu tachiguishi hara haradokei no shōjo) is ongoing since Monthly Comic Ryu (#2) which was issued in Japan on late November 2006.
+The manga named Kerberos & Tachiguishi: Young Lady's Abdomen Biological Clock (tentative title for ケルベロスX立喰師 腹腹時計の少女, Keruberosu ekusu tachiguishi hara haradokei no shōjo) was published in Monthly Comic Ryu from October 2006 to May 2007 and was collected in one volume.
 It involves Foxy Croquette O-Gin within the Kerberos universe.

 Story

 Prologue

 Starting from a Proustian approach of food, Oshii tries to recreate 60-years of Japanese dietary history in his "Documentary of Shōwa underground".
 This work is actually a false documentary style animation movie, which borrows and develops some key elements from his 1987 debut live-action feature, The Red Spectacles, e.g. the stand-and-eat (tachigui), the post-World War II retro background, the avant-garde visuals and screenplay, and even the tachiguishi theme with returning characters like Moongaze Ginji.

 In Akai Megane (The Red Spectacles), the new totalitarianist government has forbidden the tachigui in Tokyo in 1998.
 Stand-and-eat bars, among popular services like convenience stores, were seen as a threat to public order by the liberty killer political authority, therefore they were banned or restricted.
 However, some illegal tachigui bars still exists in the underground of the capital.
 One of the reason these bars have been definitely prohibited is, they were open at night and both owners and customers were suspected to take part to subversive talks and meetings.